Texas obscenity law

-The Texas obscenity statute is a statute prohibiting the sale of sex toys in Texas.
-The law was introduced in 1973, and was last updated in 2003.
-While the law was never formally repealed, in 2008 a U.S. District Judge released a report declaring it to be "facially unconstitutional and unenforceable."
+The Texas obscenity statute is a statute that regulates the distribution, promotion, and sales of obscene materials.
+It originally sought to regulate devices one uses to stimulate oneself sexually.
+While this ban still exists in the statute, in 2008 the U.S. Court of Appeals for the fifth circuit ruled in Reliable Consultants, Inc v.
+Earle that the ban violates the Fourteenth Amendment to the U.S. Constitution, so has no effect.
+The statute has since then evolved to control online media and obscene distributors.

 History

-In 1973, the Texas Legislature passed Section 43.21 of the Texas Penal Code, which, in part, prohibited the sale or promotion of "obscene devices."
-The statute defines "obscene device" as "a device including a dildo or artificial vagina, designed or marketed as useful primarily for the stimulation of human genital organs."
+In 1973, the Texas Legislature passed Section 43.21 of the Texas Penal Code, which, in part, prohibited the sale or promotion of "obscene devices".
+The statute defines "obscene device" as "a device including a dildo or artificial vagina, designed or marketed as useful primarily for the stimulation of human genital organs".
 The legislation was last updated in 2003, and Section 43.23 currently states, "A person commits an offense if, knowing its content and character, he wholesale promotes or possesses with intent to wholesale promote any obscene material or obscene device."
 Section (f) of the law also criminalizes the possession of six or more devices (or "multiple identical or similar" devices) as "presumed to possess them with intent to promote."